 Patient appointment scheduling—executed the right way, with the right technology—directly correlates with higher patient engagement and satisfaction by:

 Aligning with Consumer Needs

 Healthcare consumers have made something very clear: They’re looking for convenience, flexibility, and autonomy from their healthcare providers.
 Accurate scheduling with real-time availability directly aligns with modern consumer expectations, improving patient satisfaction, loyalty, and retention—not to mention engagement.

 Plus, effectively aligning with healthcare consumer needs helps attract new patients and drives practice growth.
 It’s truly a win-win!

 Putting Patients in the Driver’s Seat

 In addition to accommodating today’s healthcare consumers, self-scheduling also puts patients in the driver’s seat, encouraging them to be involved and proactive when it comes to their own care.
-Self-service tools for online appointment scheduling boost engagement by simplifying appointment management processes and making the care experience easy, efficient, and accessible for patients.
+Self-service tools that display appointment slots for scheduling boost engagement by simplifying appointment management processes and making the care experience easy, efficient, and accessible for patients.